-- Be admitted to Indiana University as a degreeseeking student (meet IU requirements for admission). - Have earned an Associate in Nursing degree or a Nursing Diploma from an ACEN (formerly NLNAC) accredited school.
-Additionally, you must have an ASN or diploma from a college or university that has regional accreditation so that your credits can be transferable to IUFW.
-To determine if your school is regionally accredited, contact IUFW Admissions at 260-257-6761. - Have a current, unencumbered RN license in the state in which you are practicing and/or plan to meet practicum requirements. - Achieve a minimum cumulative grade point average (GPA) of 2.5 on a 4.0 scale for all courses attempted. - Complete required general education courses with a grade of C or above; a C- is not acceptable.
-A grade of C or above must be obtained by the second attempt. - Comply with immunization requirements.
-Failure to meet immunization requirements will prevent participation in practicum experiences.
-Lack of participation could constitute a practicum course failure. - 7.
+- Be admitted to Indiana University as a degreeseeking student (meet IU requirements for admission). - Have graduated from a nationally or regionally accredited nursing program.
+IUSON Policy AFS-50. - Have a current, unencumbered RN license in the state in which you are practicing and/or plan to meet practicum requirements. - Achieve a minimum cumulative grade point average (GPA) of 2.5 on a 4.0 scale for all courses attempted. - Complete required general education courses with a grade of C or above; a C- is not acceptable.
+A grade of C or above must be obtained by the second attempt. - Complete a drug screen upon admission and renew it annually.
+It is the responsibility for each student to pay the fee for the screening directly to an IUSON approved vendor.
+Contact a nursing advisor for more information. - 7.
 Provide proof of current CPR certification, drug screening, and health insurance coverage. - 8.
 Purchase a national criminal background report.

-BSN Admission Requirements: Traditional Pre-Licensure Track
+Traditional BSN Pre-Licensure Track Admission Requirements

-Application deadlines and due dates for the IUSON are found below:
+BSN Admission Requirements: Traditional Pre-Licensure Track Application deadlines and due dates for the IUSON are found below: